ar-AryanRai/Reqres-Admin-Panel/README.md

-# 🚀 UserDash – A React-Powered User Management App
+# 🚀 Reqres-Admin-Panel – A React-Powered User Management App

 Welcome! 👋
-**UserDash** is a responsive and clean React app that integrates with the [Reqres API](https://reqres.in/) to simulate a real-world user management system.
+**Reqres-Admin-Panel** is a responsive and clean React app that integrates with the [Reqres API](https://reqres.in/) to simulate a real-world user management system.

+**Live Link** for the Project: https://reqres-admin-panel.netlify.app/login

 ### ✨ Features
 - 🔐 Login with mocked authentication